Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 And that was a problem, because Julian was not a prideful man.
 He didn’t have the swaggering *ego* to really be comfortable with his singular status, let alone the recent rude introduction to just how unique he truly was.
 So far, he seemed to be handling it all okay...
 But for the first time since they’d first met, Rockefeller was beginning to wonder if there might not be a fragile core somewhere deep inside that ball.

-“It’s just…*fuck* man, how does a guy even *process* something like that?”
+"It’s just…*fuck* man, how does a guy even *process* something like that?"

-“I couldn’t say,” Rockefeller replied honestly.
-“Personally, my work has always been my foundation.
+"I couldn’t say," Rockefeller replied honestly.
+"Personally, my work has always been my foundation.
 But for you, your foundation is your being, I’d daresay.
-Body and soul.”
+Body and soul."

-“Yeah, and now I find out that it’s not all even really *mine.”*
+"Yeah, and now I find out that it’s not all even really *mine."*

 Rockefeller stopped that train of thought dead in its tracks.
-“Julian?
+"Julian?
 Bullshit.
 I don’t care about any of the rest.
 I have *never* seen anyone work harder for their goals than you or your own.
 That matters more than any leg up you might have got.
-Even if it’s a hell of an advantage.”
+Even if it’s a hell of an advantage."

-“Still--”
+"Still--"

-“Julian.
+"Julian.
 I don’t care what hand a man is dealt.
-I care how he *plays* his hand.”
+I care how he *plays* his hand."

 He let that thought do its work for a second, and sat back in his chair to cross one leg comfortably over the other.
 He wasn’t at his desk, this wasn’t the time for desks.
 Instead they were using the couch and armchair in his office to talk.

-“A bad hand played well will get you much further than a good hand played badly. *You* were dealt about the best hand that a man can get, but you are *playing* it like the precious gift that it is.
+"A bad hand played well will get you much further than a good hand played badly. *You* were dealt about the best hand that a man can get, but you are *playing* it like the precious gift that it is.
 That’s important.
 And it’s all you.
 Most men given *half* the advantage you were given squander it before they’re even properly men.
 They never grow out of being the high school quarterback, and end up dying at fifty from lung cancer and chronic injuries.
 You’re playing the game better than them all, and it isn’t because you were born with the winning hand.
-There’s no such thing.”
+There’s no such thing."

 Julian thought on that, and eventually nodded.
 There was a very grateful look in those almost beetle-black eyes of his.
-“I...thank you.
-I’m... learning that I’m lucky in the people in my life, too.”
+"I...thank you.
+I’m... learning that I’m lucky in the people in my life, too."

-“Karma.
+"Karma.
 We’re lucky to know you as well.
 Anyway.
 I know this, ah, *‘revelation’* we’ll say, it won’t be done with you for a while.
 I know all of that will take a while to process...but I really need the Superman version of you right now, the one who can earn the respect of superhuman cavemonkeys and teach them the fundaments of civilization.
 I don’t much need the uncertain Clark Kent who is questioning his own shadow.
-Can you do something for me?”
+Can you do something for me?"

-“I don’t mean any disrespect, but with Xiù just had a C-section and everything, I…”
+"I don’t mean any disrespect, but with Xiù just had a C-section and everything, I…"

-“Julian, I wouldn’t pull you away from *that* unless something of literally galactic importance demanded it,” Rockefeller assured him. “...Which it does.
+"Julian, I wouldn’t pull you away from *that* unless something of literally galactic importance demanded it," Rockefeller assured him. "...Which it does.
 The talks with the Kwmbwrw *finally* got past the impasse.
-The war council is going ahead.”
+The war council is going ahead."

-“...Jeez.”
+"...Jeez."

-“Yeah.
-We might actually be in the final quarter of the game now.”
+"Yeah.
+We might actually be in the final quarter of the game now."

 Some of Julian’s usual humor crept back in.
-“Rugby?
-Can we use a rugby analogy this time?”
+"Rugby?
+Can we use a rugby analogy this time?"

-“No!
-Football, like God intended it!”
+"No!
+Football, like God intended it!"
 Rockefeller snorted.
-“Honestly, I think living in an ostensibly British colony is rubbing off on you.”
+"Honestly, I think living in an ostensibly British colony is rubbing off on you."

-“You ever play rugby?
+"You ever play rugby?
 It’s a *rough* sport...but anyway.
-War council.”
+War council."

-“Yes.
+"Yes.
 A major strategic planning session involving heads of state from all over the Dominion and related species, factions… The guest list is a little complicated, but Yan Given-Man and his niece are invited.
-As are yourself and Professor Hurt.”
+As are yourself and Professor Hurt."

-“...Yan.
-As in, Yan Given-Man, Chief of the Lodge.”
+"...Yan.
+As in, Yan Given-Man, Chief of the Lodge."

-“I told you, the talks with the Kwmbwrw made real progress.
-They’re even prepared to accept the Ten’Gewek’s status as sapient life.”
+"I told you, the talks with the Kwmbwrw made real progress.
+They’re even prepared to accept the Ten’Gewek’s status as sapient life."

-“What the hell changed?”
+"What the hell changed?"

-“One of their respected Fleet Matriarchs stood up and told the Grandmatriarchs to pull their heads out of their… well.
+"One of their respected Fleet Matriarchs stood up and told the Grandmatriarchs to pull their heads out of their… well.
 The point is, Henenwegir, or... oh, Hell, I can never pronounce her name.
 She finally had a vote go against her.
-I think a lot of the other Houses were starting to get fed up with her intransigence.”
+I think a lot of the other Houses were starting to get fed up with her intransigence."
 Rockefeller smiled slightly.
-“So, now the Protectorate status of the Ten’Gewek looks set to go ahead and be formally recognized by the Dominion Security Council.
-Which means they get a seat at the war council.”
+"So, now the Protectorate status of the Ten’Gewek looks set to go ahead and be formally recognized by the Dominion Security Council.
+Which means they get a seat at the war council."

-“That’s good...though, who exactly *is* protecting the Protectorate?
-Did that ever get resolved?”
+"That’s good...though, who exactly *is* protecting the Protectorate?
+Did that ever get resolved?"

-“The Clans of the Gao have taken primary responsibility.
+"The Clans of the Gao have taken primary responsibility.
 We’re doing the operational work.
 It’s complicated, but it was felt that the Great Father was in the best position to protect them from the vagaries of representative governments.
 He…*really* likes them, and he’s probably going to be the Great Father for a very, *very* long time, so… Anyway.
 You, my friend, may one day find yourself in the Great Father’s employ instead of mine.
 But that’s for later.
-For now, the point is they’re safe.”
+For now, the point is they’re safe."

-“And they’re attending.
+"And they’re attending.
 As a Protectorate.
-Ambassador, that means…”
+Ambassador, that means…"

-“Daar and Yan talked, and Yan insisted they not be left aside like children.
-So the SOR are trialling their first Ten’Gewek JETS candidates.”
+"Daar and Yan talked, and Yan insisted they not be left aside like children.
+So the SOR are trialling their first Ten’Gewek JETS candidates."

-“...Oh God.
+"...Oh God.
 That’s why Ferd’s been so excited, isn’t it?
-When did this all happen?!”
+When did this all happen?!"

-“The last couple of weeks.
-You’ve been otherwise preoccupied.”
+"The last couple of weeks.
+You’ve been otherwise preoccupied."

-“...Thanks.
+"...Thanks.
 I guess that woulda been a lot to drop on me on top of everything else.
-So… when is this happening?”
+So… when is this happening?"

-“Soon.
+"Soon.
 I’m afraid I’m going to have to ask you to jump over to Akyawentuo on the morning cycle.
 And of course, that means you’ll be there for as long as you’re there.
-If Yan’s away at the Lodge…”
+If Yan’s away at the Lodge…"

 Julian bore the bad news with good grace, at least.
-“Well...Okay.
+"Well...Okay.
 It has to be done.
-I get it.”
+I get it."

-“I appreciate it.”
+"I appreciate it."
 Rockefeller glanced up at the wall clock.
-“And I won’t keep you.
-I’m sure you want to spend as much time as possible with your family.”
+"And I won’t keep you.
+I’m sure you want to spend as much time as possible with your family."

-“Thanks.”
+"Thanks."
 Julian stood up.
-“I’ll keep in touch.”
+"I’ll keep in touch."

 Rockefeller nodded, and with that the big man was gone: understandably eager to get back to his newborn son, his two-month old daughter, his partners, his foster sons and his own worries.